5 Tips for Laying Geotextiles Flawlessly

 Don’t be tempted to cut corners at this stage.
 Imperfections are compounded as you start putting layers down – so what starts as a slight bump can end up as a horrendously uneven surface when you finish the job.

-Tip 4: Have a dressed rehearsal
+Tip 4: Have a dress rehearsal

 Got your site prepared and smooth?
 Good, now it’s time to get everything laid out.